cpske/ISP/logging/logging-practice.md

     * Did the root logger print INFO messages?
 Did foo print DEBUG messages?
     * Did *anything* change?
-    * Hint: *If you don't configure any "handlers" for your loggers then Python uses a default handler which cannot be modified.*
+    * Hint: *If you don't configure any "handlers" for your loggers then Python uses a default handler which always uses log threshold WARNING.*

 3. To explicitly add a "handler" to loggers, call the ugly, static `basicConfig` method before getting the loggers: